What you need to know

 Take a typical residential plumber:

-• Calls missed during jobs or after hours: typically 25–35% of inbound
+- Calls missed during jobs or after hours: typically 25 to 35% of inbound

 Run the numbers.
 A plumber missing 7 calls a week, with 50% conversion at $500 average ticket = $1,750/week of potential revenue going to competitors.
-Annualised, that's around $90,000 in lost work, without spending an extra dollar on marketing.
+Annualised, that is around $90,000 in lost work, without spending an extra dollar on marketing.

-And that's before counting the Google Ads cost-per-click already paid on those clicks.
-Tradesperson Google Ads run $8–25 per click depending on trade and suburb.
+And that is before counting the Google Ads cost-per-click already paid on those clicks.
+Tradesperson Google Ads run $8 to $25 per click depending on trade and suburb.
 Every missed call is also that ad spend wasted.

-Voicemail.85% of callers don't leave one.
+Voicemail.
+85% of callers do not leave one.
 They hang up and call the next number.

 What actually works: SMS text-back within 60 seconds

 When a call goes unanswered, an automatic SMS fires within 60 seconds: “Hi, this is [name] from [business].
 Sorry I missed your call, currently on a job.
 Quick reply with the suburb, the job, and rough timing.
-I'll text you back with a price and an ETA.”
+I will text you back with a price and an ETA.”

 The customer gets an immediate response.
-They feel like they've been heard.
+They feel like they have been heard.
 Most reply with their details.
 You see the message at your next break.
 You text back the price and the day.
 Booked.

-The customer didn't need you to pick up at that exact moment.
-They just needed to know you weren't a black hole.
+The customer did not need you to pick up at that exact moment.
+They just needed to know you were not a black hole.
 SMS solves that.

 Numbers from real trades clients

-We've set up demand recovery for plumbers, electricians, HVAC techs and pest controllers across Sydney.
+We have set up demand recovery for plumbers, electricians, HVAC techs and pest controllers across Sydney.
+One HVAC operator cut wasted ad spend and lifted leads by changing only how they tracked calls (see how a solar and HVAC business did it).
 The pattern across all of them:

-• Missed-call rate after (recovered via SMS): typically falls to 10–15% (the ones who never reply to anything)
+- Missed-call rate after (recovered via SMS): typically falls to 10 to 15% (the ones who never reply to anything)

-• Recovered jobs per month: 5–25 depending on call volume
+- Recovered jobs per month: 5 to 25 depending on call volume

 One client (Time Electrical, 12 vans, Sydney) went from ~33% ring-out rate to ~15% within the first month, with the recovered calls showing up directly in their booking system.